Khazanah has no intention to sell PLUS, says MD

 “If PLUS is making profits, it goes back to the government through Khazanah, or to the Malaysians via EPF.

-“So if you allow private parties to take over PLUS, and that parties make a lot of profit, people are not going to be happy,” he added. - Bernama
+“So if you allow private parties to take over PLUS, and those parties make a lot of profit, people are not going to be happy,” he added. – Bernama